Factbox: Inside Loon's internet balloon venture

 The lifespan of each balloon is only around five months because its plastic degrades.
 The units are reliant on winds to navigate and the sun to power their networking equipment.
 Their presence has generated safety concerns from some aviation authorities.

-Telefonica used Loon balloons to supplant cell phone towers knocked offline by natural disasters in 2017 and 2019.
-Loon partnered with AT&T and T-Mobile to provide coverage in Puerto Rico after the 2017 hurricane.
+Telefonica (TEF.MC) used Loon balloons to supplant cell phone towers knocked offline by natural disasters in 2017 and 2019.
+Loon partnered with AT&T (T.N) and T-Mobile (TMUS.O) to provide coverage in Puerto Rico after the 2017 hurricane.
 Loon is slated to start tests with Telkom Kenya in coming months.

 Reporting by Paresh Dave